What is the Clare Boothe Luce Scholars Program?

 All materials should be emailed, with the applicant’s full name in the subject line, as .pdf attachments to Professor Halpin-Healy at the address given below.

-Program Director Tim Halpin-Healy is available to answer questions from candidates and mentors about the application process.
+Program Director Tim Halpin-Healy is available & happy to answer questions from candidates and mentors about the application process.
+Please be in touch if interested.